This quick and easy homestyle macaroni salad is the perfect side dish for your Spring picnics and Summer barbecues!

 - Extra garlic is common in this house as is lots of extra bell pepper and green onion - add whatever extra veggies/spices you'd like!

-- Pop the entire bowl in the fridge, covered [along with a separate container of your remaining dressing] and allow to cool.
+- Pop the entire bowl in the fridge, covered (along with a separate container of the remaining dressing) and allow to cool.

-t-rex chefs hard boiled eggs, cubed ham, and/or bacon are common macaroni salad mix-ins if your guests insist on it.
-I tried a teeny bit of smoked paprika on one batch and the first thing P said upon tasting it was “is there BACON!?!?”
+- t-rex chefs hard boiled eggs, cubed ham, and/or bacon are common macaroni salad mix-ins if your guests insist on it.
+I added a teeny bit of smoked paprika to one batch of this sassy macaroni salad and the first thing P said upon tasting it was “is there BACON!?!?”
 Silly rabbit.